MicroMEC/documentation/architecture/umec_use_cases.md

 This system consists of a phone application that a user can use for registering to the service and for receiving warnings of roaming moose in the area.

-The μMEC nodes have cameras and run a Tensorflow algorithm to detect the moose.
+The uMEC nodes have cameras and run a Tensorflow algorithm to detect the moose.
 When the user is driving in that area a warning will be sent.
-With this application, detection can be done on the μMEC node and there is no need to send the whole live image to a data center for analysis.
+With this application, detection can be done on the uMEC node and there is no need to send the whole live image to a data center for analysis.

 ### Fighting Mongooses: Fluffy Hounder